The Matrix cometh – and you will get plugged in

 But I don’t want to debate numbers here.
 A couple of percentage points up or down will not change trends.

-My real issue is – are people really going to trade a life as they know it right now for one almost permanently hooked into a virtual environment?
+My real issue is – are people going to trade life as they know it right now for one almost permanently hooked into a virtual environment?
 One does not have to go to the Matrix to imagine it.
 The Matrix is a somewhat extreme version where nobody has a real choice.

 These surrogates would enable humans all pleasures in the perfect safety of their homes.
 Some of course would reject plugging themselves into a stim-chair and want to go real.

-But judging by how many people spend a large part of their wake time in a totally virtual world through smartphones and computers, I am tempted to believe that acceptance would be quick and widespread.
+But judging by how many people spend a large part of their wake time in a virtual world through smartphones and computers, I am tempted to believe that acceptance would be quick and widespread.

 There will always be some but the majority will plug in.